 Pay attention to the registration information on the final purchase review page and make sure the purchase is for the intended gift recipient before you click on Submit.

-The official walkthrough video Delivering a Gift Bond works.
-You need the gift recipient’s TreasuryDirect account number.
-If they don’t have a TreasuryDirect account, they need to open an account to receive the gift delivery even if they’re not buying anything on their own.
-If the gift recipient is a minor, a parent needs to open a Minor Linked Account for the minor under the parent’s account.
-Again, the parent needs to open an account before they can open the account for the minor even if the parent isn’t buying any bonds for themselves.
+If the gift recipient is a minor, a parent needs to open a Minor Linked Account for the minor under the parent’s account (see Buy I Bonds in Your Children’s Names).
+The parent needs to open an account for themselves before they can open the account for the minor even if the parent isn’t buying any bonds.

 Remember to check with the recipient how much they are planning to buy themselves this year because delivering gifts to them counts toward their annual purchase limit.